Quick Answer

 Manual capacity: 3 new markets/year

-Markets missed annually: 12 (due to turnaround time)
+Opportunities missed annually: 12 (due to turnaround time)

-Average treaty value: $12M gross written premium
+Average opportunity value: $12M

 When to use: Strategic investment discussions, board presentations, when speed-to-market matters.